- Architect In Charge: Lorcan O’Herlihy, Donnie Schmidt, Lisa Pauli

-From the architect.
+Text description provided by the architects.
 LOHA’s restoration and modernization applies contemporary measures of performance and design to a historic building, enhancing its continued life as an exceptional family residence.

 The Julius Shulman Home and Studio was originally commissioned by photographer Julius Shulman, designed by Raphael Soriano, and completed in 1950.
 It is one of twelve remaining built Soriano projects, the only with an unaltered steel frame, and a City of Los Angeles Historic–Cultural Monument.
 LOHA was engaged to not simply restore the significant home, but to update the space so that it could meet the specific needs of a young family.